bsmg/beat-saber-community-wiki/beginners-guide.md

 # How to install mods

-Beat Saber was not designed with mod support, so it needs to be patchched to enable mods.
+Beat Saber was not designed with mod support, so it needs to be patched to enable mods.

 >By choosing to use mods, you understand that:
 > - You may experience problems that don't exist in the vanilla game.
 99.9% of bugs, crashes, and lag are due to mods.